 1980s we were obviously allies of Saddam

-Hussein, but the reports on British
+Hussein, but the report on British

 television now say that both the American